Can Roses Grow Without Soil? (Hydroponic Roses Explained)

 Who Should (and Shouldn’t) Grow Roses Hydroponically?

-It’s a great fit for: The data-driven gardener, the urban indoor grower with limited space, the enthusiast plagued by soil diseases, or anyone chasing premium, consistent blooms.
+It’s a great fit for the data-driven gardener, the urban indoor grower with limited space, the enthusiast plagued by soil diseases, or anyone chasing premium, consistent blooms.

 Think twice if: Your joy is in the tactile ritual of traditional gardening, or you want a truly “set and forget” plant.
 This requires engagement.